Ray Manzarek

-Manzarek was inducted into the Rock and Roll Hall of Fame in 1993 as a member of the Doors.
-He was a co-founding member of Nite City from 1977 to 1978, and of Manzarek–Krieger from 2001 until his death in 2013.
+Manzarek was inducted into the Rock and Roll Hall of Fame in 1993 as a Doors member.
+He was a co-founding member of Nite City from 1977 to 1978 and of Manzarek–Krieger from 2001 until he died in 2013.
 USA Today described him as "one of the best keyboardists ever".

 Biography

 Early life

 Raymond Daniel Manczarek Jr. was born and raised on the South Side of Chicago, Illinois.
-He was born to parents of Polish descent, Helena Kolenda (1918–2012) and Raymond Manczarek Sr. (1914–1987).
+He was born to parents of Polish descent, Helena Kolenda (1918–2012) and Raymond Manczarek Sr. (1914–1986).
 His grandparents emigrated from Poland in the 1890s.

 Upon graduating from St. Rita of Cascia High School in 1956, Manzarek matriculated at DePaul University, where he played piano in his fraternity's jazz band (the Beta Pi Mu Combo), participated in intramural football, served as treasurer of the Speech Club, and organized a charity concert with Sonny Rollins and Dave Brubeck.
 He graduated from the University's College of Commerce with a degree in economics in 1960.

-In late-1961, Manzarek briefly enrolled at the University of California, Los Angeles School of Law.
-Unable to acclimatize to the curriculum, he transferred to the Department of Motion Pictures, Television and Radio as a graduate student before dropping out altogether after breaking up with a girlfriend.
+In late 1961, Manzarek briefly enrolled at the University of California, Los Angeles School of Law.
+Unable to acclimate to the curriculum, he transferred to the Department of Motion Pictures, Television and Radio as a graduate student before dropping out after breaking up with a girlfriend.
 Although he attempted to enlist in the Army Signal Corps as a camera operator, he was instead assigned to the highly selective Army Security Agency as a prospective intelligence analyst.